enyavor90/enyavor90.github.io/_pages/about.md

   caption: "Park Reserve in Pensacola, 2/2/2025"
 excerpt: I am a gopher tortoise working as a geoscientist at the University of Florida.
 My research focuses on rock fracture and erosion driven by climate and water forces.
 I am passionate about understanding how these processes shape our environment.
 ---
-* PhD, University of Florida
+* PhD, Geological Sciences, University of Florida
-  * Thesis: <i>"Investigating the interactions between geological processes and environmental change: A study of rock formation, erosion, and landscape evolution"</i>
+  * Thesis: <i>"Enhanced weathering of basaltic rocks for soil health and carbon dioxide removal"</i>
+* MPhil, Geology, University of Ghana
+  * Thesis: <i>"Structurl and petrologic evolutiion of the internal unit of the Pan-African Dahomeyide belt, southeastern Ghana"</i>
-* BSc, Augustana College, <i>Geology</i>
+* BSc, Earth Science, University of Ghana, <i>Geology</i>

 <b>Contact: <a href="mailto:email@example.com">gopher@example.com</a></b>